 CAPITAL GAINS TAX

 Capital Gains are made when an asset (such as an investment property) is sold for more than it cost.
 Capital Losses are made when an asset is sold for less than it cost.
+Tax is chargeable on capital gains to the extent that they are not covered by exemptions, reliefs or allowances.

 The detailed calculation of the taxable Capital Gain arising on the disposal of an investment property is complex and should normally be undertaken by a suitably qualified person.